On growth of cocycles of isometric representations on $L^p$-spaces

 \section{Preliminaries}

 This section introduces convexity properties on metric spaces, group cohomology and cohomologically adapted probability measures.
 We first introduce uniformly convex and uniformly smooth metric spaces.
-The reason to introduce this more general non-linear setting is that many arguments in Section \ref{Section: Cocycles on ultraproducts} work in this setting, even though we will later restrict ourselves to (separable) $L^p$-spaces when formulating our main results.
+We then focus on the case of Banach spaces and introduce non-linear duality mappings.
 We then introduce standard group cohomology vocabulary.
 We conclude this section by introducing cohomologically adapted probability measures.